RIGHT() Function in Salesforce [Formula Syntax & Examples]

 • The Email is a field containing the contact’s email address whose domain value you want to extract.

-• The LEN() function is used to calculate the length of the email address.
+• The LEN() function returns the length of an email address.

-• The FIND() function is used to search the position of the @ symbol in the email address and return the result in a number of characters.
+• The FIND() function searches for the position of the @ symbol in an email address and returns the result as a number of characters.

 • We subtract the result of the FIND() function from the LEN() function to get the number of characters in the domain of the email address.